vajahath/generator-ts-np/README.md

 **Special Notes**
 - If you've any credentials/secrets, make a directory `credentials/` at the root of your package, which will be ignored by both git and npm.
 - When you `npm publish`, mainly the content of `dist/` will be published.
 To know what folders/files will be ignored, take a look at `.npmignore`.
+- The `media/` folder is `.npmignored` by default.
+So if you need to use some images inside your package, handle `.npmignore` file accordingly.
+The idea here is that you should not publish any unnecessary stuffs to npm registry.

 > :warning: **Important**: Before publishing your package, hand check each and every file and verify everything is perfect. `ts-np` only helps you to get started quickly and step back it self leaving the rest to you.